vinistock/carver/README.md

 ## Usage

-Carver profiles the memory usage of your controllers' actions and your jobs' performs.
+Carver profiles the memory or CPU usage of your controllers' actions and your jobs' performs.

 Simply adding the gem will create hooks on your ApplicationController and your ApplicationJob that will profile the memory usage.